pita5/TextSecure-iOS/README.md

 3) **Temporary** - Building OpenSSL manually.
 This step should be removed soon.
 The goal is to make a pod specification that builds OpenSSL during the `pod install` phase.

 - Download the [latest sources](www.openssl.org/source/)
-- Copy them in the `Libraries/src/` folder.
+- Decompress and copy them in the `Libraries/src/` folder.
-- Run the bash script called `build-libssl.sh` and you should be ready to go.
+- Run the bash script called `build-libssl.sh` from within `Libraries/`.
+It will build the necessary dependencies (may take a bit but go get a cup of coffee) and you should be ready to go.

 4) Open the `TextSecureiOS.xcworkspace` in Xcode.
-Build and Run!
+Note that for cocoapods to work well always open the workspace and not the  Build and Run!

 ## Documentation

 Looking for documentation?
 Check out the wiki!

 https://github.com/WhisperSystems/TextSecure/wiki

+## Contribute

+At this early stage there are two primary developers of TextSecure iOS and as we move from the early stages to more advanced ones opportunities will abound to contribute to the core code base.
+We are particularly interested in support and contributions associated localization, code review, and automated testing.
+Please contact us.

 ## Cryptography Notice